dullesjustice/site/privacy.md

 We collect your email address in order to:

 - Send information, respond to inquiries, and/or other requests or questions

 To be in accordance with CANSPAM, we agree to the following:

 - Not use false or misleading subjects or email addresses.
 - Identify the message as an advertisement in some reasonable way.
 - Include the physical address of our business or site headquarters.
 - Monitor third-party email marketing services for compliance, if one is used.
 - Honor opt-out/unsubscribe requests quickly.
 - Allow users to unsubscribe by using the link at the bottom of each email.

-If at any time you would like to unsubscribe from receiving future emails, follow the instructions at the bottom of each email and we will promptly remove you from ALL correspondence.
+If at any time you would like to unsubscribe from receiving future emails, you can email us at

+- Follow the instructions at the bottom of each email. and we will promptly remove you from ALL correspondence.

 #### Contacting Us